Personal Load Carrying Equipment

-Personal Load Carrying Equipment (PLCE) is one of several tactical webbing systems of the British Armed Forces.
+Personal load carrying equipment (PLCE) is one of several tactical webbing systems of the British Armed Forces.
 Dependent upon the year of design, and the decade of introduction, the webbing system was named and is commonly referred to as the 85 Pattern, the 90 Pattern or the 95 Pattern webbing.

 The basic configuration consists of a belt, a shoulder harness and a number of pouches.
 Associated with the PLCE webbing system is a series of other similar load carrying equipment, individual items and rucksacks that are produced of the same materials and which are compatible.

 Purpose

-The purpose of the PLCE webbing system is to retain the means by which a British soldier may operate for 48 hours or conduct a mission-specific task.
-Items and components may include a variety of munitions and weapon ancillaries, a three-fold entrenching tool, a bayonet, food and water (including a means to heat water and prepare food), Chemical, Biological, Radiological and Nuclear (CBRN) protective clothing and communications equipment.
+The purpose of the PLCE webbing system is to retain the means by which a soldier may operate for 48 hours or conduct a mission-specific task.
+Items and components may include a variety of munitions and weapon ancillaries, a three-fold entrenching tool, a bayonet, food and water (including a means to heat water and prepare food), chemical, biological, radiological, and nuclear (CBRN) protective clothing and communications equipment.
 Soldiers often carry other personal items such as waterproof clothing and spare socks.